-- A. The District, for a twelve-month period (September 1 August 31) during each year of this Agreement, shall make premium contributions not to exceed the "hard cap" limitations as established by PA 152 of 2011, on behalf of employees (and eligible dependents) for one of the following option packages.
+- A. The District, for a twelve-month period (September 1 August 31) during each year of this Agreement, shall make premium contributions not to exceed the "hard cap" limitations established by the Publicly Funded Health Insurance Contribution Act, MCL 15.561 et seq., on behalf of employees (and eligible dependents) for one of the following option packages.
 The employee shall elect one of the following option packages during open enrollment (or upon hire, as allowed by the carrier).
 The decision shall be irrevocable for that school year unless compelling family change necessitates change.
 The election shall be made in conjunction with the Section 125 Plan developed and administered by the District. - B. Plan A (employee plan including health insurance).